 Today we will begin our introduction into the foreign language of Economics.
 Words such as peak, shortage, need, and demand don't necessarily have the same meaning as they do in everyday English.

 is needed to start the business in the first place.

 that last for a long time (refrigerators, cars, stereos, etc.).
 Durable goods are typically characterized by long interpurchase times - the time between two successive purchases.

 that last a short time (food, light bulbs, running shoes).
 A non-durable good is defined as a product that lasts 3 years or less.

 are goods used in the production of other goods, rather than purchased by consumers.

-You can also apply the concept of scarcity to in Houston, Texas in 2016.
-You go first . . .
+You can also apply the concept of scarcity to our lives.
 Please tell me some things that are limited in supply, even though they have high demand?